Maldives Travel Advice

 Whether it's the best time of year to visit or how long a direct flight is, our Maldives travel advice will make sure you're prepared for your island escape in the sun.
 We've done the hard work for you, so you can enjoy your time in this Indian Ocean paradise.

-The situation with travelling during the coronavirus pandemic is changing on a daily basis.
-Currently, the Maldives is on the UK government's safe travel corridor list and you don't need to quarantine on your return home.
+We can't travel right now but there's nothing stopping you from planning your tropical escape to the Maldives.
 For more information or if there's anything else you'd like to know about the Maldives, then give us a call.
-If you're ready to start planning your holiday with us then enquire today.
+If you're ready to book your holiday with us then enquire today.

 The Maldives is a year-round destination, with temperatures hovering around 30°C throughout the year.